Defending the Montana Constitution

 Cottonwood is representing a diverse and bipartisan group of Montanans, including three Constitutional Convention delegates, a former Montana Secretary of State, a Speaker of the House, a Commissioner of the Office of Political Practices, a historian of the Montana Constitution, and other citizens.

-Join Cottonwood on the front lines of safeguarding our Constitutional rights.
+Join Cottonwood on the front lines of safeguarding our Constitutional rights to direct democracy.
 Become a member or donate.

 Previous